isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/St John Brigade.md

 HQ instructor courses, enabling them to take the lead in these areas within the corps.
-Our corps leaders collaborate closely with other uniformed groups, such as NCC, BB, and GB, to organize inter-uniformed group activities like the Passing Out Parade and inter-UG hikes.</p>
+Our corps leaders collaborate closely with other uniformed groups, such as NCC, BB, and GB, to organize inter-uniformed group activities like the Passing Out Parade, National Day Parade and Total Defence Day.</p>
 <h4>Student Leaders</h4>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CCAs/SJB/SJAB_2025_4.jpg">